 Dr. Michael W. Faust : Chief Psychologist

-I have almost 30 years of experience in providing post-offer, pre-employment and Fitness For Duty evaluations for law enforcement, fire, safety and security personnel, other first responders, and for general personnel selection and promotion.
-We adhere to the updated International Association of Chiefs of Police (IACP) Police Psychological Services Section, which provides guidance for psychologist and public service agencies responsible for executing and maintaining legally defensible programs in law enforcement, security, and fire selection (Ethics for Psychologists: Pre-employment Evaluations for Police and Public Safety: Steiner, 2017).
-I have experience providing consultation and evaluations with the United States Secret Service, The United States Department of Defense, the United States Bureau of Alcohol, Tobacco, Firearms, and Explosives, the United States Homeland Security Office, the United States Department of Veterans Affairs, the State of Ohio, the Cuyahoga County Sheriff’s office, Cleveland Hopkins International Airport, the city of Cleveland, multiple Cleveland-area municipalities, as well as public and private employers.
+I have 30+ years of experience in providing post-offer, pre-employment and Fitness For Duty evaluations for law enforcement, fire, safety and security personnel, other first responders, and for general personnel selection and promotion.
+Our U.S. trademarked evaluation process adheres to the updated International Association of Chiefs of Police (IACP) Police Psychological Services Section, which provides guidance for psychologist and public service agencies responsible for executing and maintaining legally defensible programs in law enforcement, security, and fire selection (Ethics for Psychologists: Pre-employment Evaluations for Police and Public Safety: Steiner, 2017).
+I have experience providing consultation and evaluations with the United States Secret Service, The United States Department of Defense, the United States Bureau of Alcohol, Tobacco, Firearms, and Explosives, the United States Homeland Security Office, the United States Department of Veterans Affairs, the State of Ohio, the Cuyahoga County Sheriff’s office, Cleveland Hopkins International Airport, the Greater Cleveland Regional Transit Authority, the cities of Akron and Cleveland, the Cleveland Metroparks, multiple East and West side Cleveland-area municipalities, as well as public and private employers.
 I am a member of the Society for Police and Criminal Psychology (SPCP), a professional organization that encourages the empirical study of police and criminal psychology and the application of scientific knowledge to problems in criminal justice and corrections.
 The SPCP focuses on law enforcement, judicial, and corrections elements in criminal justice.
 As members, we study the full range of human behavior, motivation, and action within the framework of the criminal justice system and apply empirical data to understanding this system and applying this knowledge to personnel selection.

 Faust Psychological Services has conducted more than 3,000 evaluations for police, fire, and other first responders in the listed entities.
 Use of the Faust Protocol™ demonstrates awareness in response to community and problem-oriented policing, bias-free policing, use of force issues related to personality characteristics, behavior, bias, and predisposition to force, attitudes toward the use of body cameras, chain of command, and multiple additional areas critical to establishing standards for effective selection of law enforcement, fire, and first responder personnel.
 Our ultimate goal in our work with each entity is to assist in the selection of individuals with the requisite emotional maturity, interpersonal skills, strategic thinking, and problem-solving skills, with the critical component of facility with collaborating across diverse populations in our communities.
 Our evaluation process is fully cognizant of the ADA, the EEOC, and all relevant factors in the evaluation of individuals pursuing professions as first-responders, including identification of the specific emotional resilience of candidates as we assess each person's ability to manage the cognitive, emotional, social and behavioral demands of public safety service.